top of page

 2012 - 2014 Nanzan University, Department of Policy Studies (Full-Time Language Instructor)

-2014 - present Nanzan University, Department of British and American Studies (Assistant Professor)
+2014 - 2024 Nanzan University, Department of British and American Studies (Assistant Professor)

 Publications